 Children should watch parents, siblings, and/or other adults brush their teeth.
 This will help them learn how to brush their teeth properly.

 It is also important to limit your child's intake of sugary, starchy, or acidic foods and drinks, including candy, potato chips, and soda.
-Ask our kid-friendly dentist about other cavity prevention tips that are specific to your child's oral health needs.
+Ask our kid-friendly dentist in Oklahoma City, OK about other cavity prevention tips that are specific to your child's oral health needs.

 What are the Common Dental Problems in Children?